 - Utilize cost-effective global resources without compromising quality

-- Avoid last-minute hiring cost with proper capacity and resource planning
+- Avoid last-minute hiring costs with proper capacity and resource planning

 - Minimize hiring/firing cycles by aligning project workload with workforce capacity

 - Avoid Double Booking of Resources and minimize burn rate

 - Control unplanned attrition